Cyril Ramaphosa: Phala Phala robbery

-On 9 February 2020 it is alleged about US$4 million in cash was stolen from Ramaphosa's Phala Phala game farm in Limpopo, although the exact amount was disputed.
+On 9 February 2020, it is alleged about US$4 million in cash was stolen from Ramaphosa's Phala Phala game farm in Limpopo, although the exact amount was disputed.

 Ramaphosa later said the amount was $580,000.
 In 2022, he was accused of corruption, obstruction of justice, kidnapping and bribing the burglars into silence.
-After delivery of a report on the matter commissioned by Speaker Nosiviwe Mapisa-Nqakula, the parliament voted on December 13, 2022, 148 for and 214 against impeachment of the president.
+After delivery of a report on the matter commissioned by Speaker Nosiviwe Mapisa-Nqakula, the parliament voted on 13 December 2022, 148 for and 214 against impeachment of the president..
+On 11 October 2024, the National Prosecuting Authority (NPA) announced that it would not be prosecuteing Ramaphosa or any suspects involved in the case.

+Tembisa Hospital

+In October 2025 a video of Ramaphosa with Hangwani 'Morgan' Maumela, who is accused of being involved in the Tembisa Hospital looting scandal went viral.
+Ramaphosa was once Maumela's uncle through his marriage to Maumela's aunt.
+Maumela is part of a syndicate accused of defrauding the state of over 2 billion rands.He denied knowing or having met Maumela and claimed he was just walking past Maumelas house when they took the picture Tbo Touch.
+He later admitted to knowing Maumela.

 Honours and awards

 Ramaphosa received the Olof Palme Prize in Stockholm in October 1987.
+In 1995, he received the prize "Archivio Disarmo - Golden Doves for Peace" from IRIAD.

 In 2009, he received the Golden Plate Award of the American Academy of Achievement in 2009, presented by Awards Council member Archbishop Desmond Tutu at a ceremony at St. George's Cathedral, Cape Town.
 He has also frequently been listed as an influential individual: he was voted 34th in the 2004 list of Top 100 Great South Africans, and was included in the Time 100 in 2007 and 2019.

-He has received honorary doctorates from, among others, the University of Natal, the University of Port Elizabeth, the University of Cape Town, the University of the North, the National University of Lesotho, National University of Ireland Galway, the University of Massachusetts Boston, and the University of Pennsylvania.
+He has received honorary doctorates from, among others, the University of Natal, the University of Port Elizabeth, the University of Cape Town, the University of Limpopo, the National University of Lesotho, National University of Galway, the University of Massachusetts Boston, and the University of Pennsylvania.